Improving Soil

 Loam: Mixture of the above in roughly 40% sand, 40% silt and 20% clay.

-Different Proportions of Sand, Silt and Clay Sand has large spaces between the particles, which allow air and water to move easily, so sand has good aeration and drainage.
+Sand has large spaces between the particles, which allow air and water to move easily, so sand has good aeration and drainage.
 Clay packs down with only tiny spaces between particles so there is poor aeration and drainage.
 However, clay has about 1,000 times the surface area as the same volume of sand.
-More surface area means that clay will hold more water and more nutrients.
+More surface area means that clay Different Proportions of Sand, Silt and Clay will hold more water and more nutrients.
 Silt has some of the qualities of both sand and clay.
 Loam combines the best features of all three: aeration, drainage and storage capacity for water and nutrients.
 Often, soil particles are clumped together into crumbs, which create large spaces between the crumbs for aeration and drainage.
 Pebbles and rocks also increase drainage; sometimes so much that plants wilt from lack of water.
 Rocks also may interfere with root growth.

 WATER